maepopi/audio-dataset-manager/README.md

 TO DO :

-- Test and document the installation and use of the tool on Windows
+- Add the automatic silence threshold analysis
+- Add train/validation dataset manager
 - Test, test, test, and retest again.